megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 --------------------------------

 .. attention::
-   This AI GW UI is an interim UI for AI GW.
-This method will change in future.
+   This AI GW UI is an interim UI for AI GW. **AIGW UI will change in future.**

 .. code-block:: bash